Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 So we need to understand that to atone is to cover over, to obscure from view.

-Atonement By Sacrifice
+Atonement By Blood Sacrifice

-The first mention of atonement by sacrifice is
+The first mention of sacrificial atonement is

 Ex.
 29:36 Sacrifice a bull each day as a sin offering to make atonement.
 Purify the altar by making atonement for it, and anoint it to consecrate it.